skip to content

 • Majority Rule: Chose the outcome with the majority (more than half) of votes.

-• Plurality Voting (also called first-past-the-post): Chose the outcome with the most votes (irrespective of whether its a majority or not)
+• Plurality Voting (also called first-past-the-post): Chose the outcome with the most votes (irrespective of whether it’s a majority or not)

 There are tons of others, a few of which I shall come to later in this post.
 Hereafter, to make things more intuitive, I assume we are voting to choose a representative.